 A long descent runs onto a false flat that ushers in the Port de Collsacreu.
-This is 3 kilometres climb at 6% with the summit 17.5 kilometres before the finish line.
+This is a 3 kilometres climb at 6% with the summit 17.5 kilometres before the finish line.

 Calella is a seaside town 55 kilometres north of Barcelona.
 Former winners of the Calella-Calella stage are Álvaro José Hodeg (2018, sprint), David Cimolai (2017, sprint), Nacer Bouhanni (2016, sprint), Maciej Paterski (2015, early break), Luka Mezgec (2014, sprint), Gianni Meersman (2013, sprint), and Michael Albasini (2012, solo).